MobileProto16/Mobile-Proto-16/final/README.md

 * Ask questions about how to improve your project or about sticking points you are having
 * Potentially live-demo your app

-With an accompanying slide-show.
+with an accompanying slide-show.

 ### Daily Standups
 In order to monitor progress, we’ll be having a class-wide “standup” at the start of every class.
-This means that at 6:40, everyone will a) standup b) take up to 2-minutes to describe what they’ve completed since last class and c) ask questions to the teaching team/your peers (if you have any).
+This means that at 6:40 pm, everyone will a) standup b) take up to 2-minutes to describe what they’ve completed since last class and c) ask questions to the teaching team/your peers (if you have any). d) offer thoughts/suggestions to your peers

 ### Final Deliverable
 #### Code freeze
 You will choose a code freeze during finals week.
 This means that you should stop working on your code and start working on the other final deliverables.
 After your code freeze, you shouldn’t write any more code.

 #### Submission
 *Note: more details to come*.
-As final deliverables, we require you to turn in via [this survey]():
+As final deliverables, we require you to turn in via [this survey]() [TBD]:
 * Your final app
 * A detailed write-up explaining how you completed your learning goals.
 * A reflection on what you’ve learned and completed over the semester and final project

 #### Demo day! :sparkles:
 Demo day will be [TBD].
-Be prepared! :ghost: :rip: :skull:
+Be prepared! :ghost: :skull: